woct0rdho/triton-windows/README.md

 For other environment managers like poetry or uv, if you find problems, please open an issue.

 Make sure what environment you're using.
 You can run `Get-Command -All python` in PowerShell (or `where python` in cmd) to see the installation path of Python, and `python --version` to see its version.
 If you see multiple Python installations, make sure that you install and run everything from the first one.
+* For example, if you think you're using Python 3.12, but pip downloads a wheel with `cp311` in its name, then it means you're not using the Python environment you think

 Don't mix two environments, unless you know them very well.
 * If you're using ComfyUI with embeded Python, then don't use conda or venv